Thursday, November 29, 2018

 ST: Andrei Shevchenko (Ukraine)

-He is considered one of the greatest Ukrainian player in history.
+Shevchenko is considered one of the greatest Ukrainian player in history.
 He won the Ballon D'Or in 2004 and came 3rd on the World Player of the Year.
 He started his career with Dynamo Kyiv.
 He was best remembered for his stint with AC Milan, winning the Champions' League in 2003.
+He later played for Chelsea.
 He won 111 caps and scored 48 goals for the Ukraine.
-He led Ukraine to qualify for the World Cup Finals in 2006.
+He led Ukraine to qualify for the World Cup Finals in 2006, where they reached the quarterfinal.

 ST: Marco Van Basten (Netherlands)